 Because They Carry More Than Memories

-That sense of connection is exactly why the first step matters so much.
+That’s why the first step matters so much.

 A Path that Brings Everything into Focus